golanlevin/ExperimentalCapture/docs/conceptual-cameras.md

 ### Image Fulgurator

-Julius von Bismarck's *[Image Fulgurator](http://juliusvonbismarck.com/fulgurator/)* (2007) is a device for physically manipulating photographs.
+Julius von Bismarck's *[Image Fulgurator](http://juliusvonbismarck.com/fulgurator/)* (2007) is a device for physically manipulating photographs at the instant they are captured.
 It intervenes when a photo is being taken, without the photographer being able to detect anything.
 The manipulation is only visible on the photo afterwards.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=c6RC6pSHijY" target="_blank"><img src="http://img.youtube.com/vi/c6RC6pSHijY/0.jpg" width="640" height="360" border="0" /></a><br />